Ronnie O'Sullivan: Status

-O'Sullivan sometimes lacks confidence or interest, and he has performed inconsistently throughout his career, with observers noting the "two Ronnies" aspect of his character.

-One of the most popular players on the circuit, he is noted for being a "showman", and has helped improve the image of snooker with the general public.
-He has often been compared with Alex Higgins and Jimmy White because of his natural talent and popularity.
+One of the most popular players on the circuit, he is noted for being a "showman", and is credited with helping improve the image of snooker with the general public.
+He has often been compared with Alex Higgins and Jimmy White for his natural talent and popularity.
 In December 2020, O'Sullivan was nominated for the BBC's Sports Personality of the Year Award, becoming the first snooker player to receive a nomination since Hendry in 1990.
-O'Sullivan was nominated for a second time in December 2022.
+He was nominated for a second time in December 2022.

+However, O'Sullivan sometimes lacks confidence or interest, and has performed inconsistently throughout his career, with observers noting the "two Ronnies" aspect of his character.

+O'Sullivan has also received praise from athletes in other sports.
+Tennis player Novak Djokovic called him "one of the sport greats".

-Criticisms of the sport
+Criticisms of snooker

 After Barry Hearn took charge of World Snooker in 2010, O'Sullivan became a vocal critic of how Hearn reconfigured the professional tour.
-He took issue with increased travel expectations, flat 128 draws that required top professionals to play more rounds against lower ranked opponents, reduced prize money for 147 breaks, and tournament venues he saw as inadequate.
-He accused snooker's governing body of bullying and intimidating him, claimed that Hearn was running a "dictatorship", protested alleged mistreatment by snooker's authorities by giving robotic or monosyllabic responses in interviews, and refused opportunities to make maximum breaks in apparent protest over inadequate prize money for the achievement.
+He took issue with increased travel expectations, flat 128 draws that required top professionals to play more rounds against lower-ranked opponents, reduced prize money for maximum breaks, and tournament venues he saw as inadequate.
+He accused snooker's governing body WPBSA of bullying and intimidating him, said that Hearn was running a "dictatorship", protested alleged mistreatment by snooker's authorities by giving robotic or monosyllabic responses in interviews, and refused opportunities to make maximum breaks in apparent protest over inadequate prize money for the achievement.
 In 2018, he threatened to form a breakaway snooker tour akin to the split in darts.

 During the 2020 World Championship, O'Sullivan publicly criticised the standard of new players coming into snooker, stating that he would have to "lose an arm and a leg to fall out of the top 50".
-He was also critical of the tournament organisers' decision to allow fans into the World Championship final during the COVID-19 pandemic.
+He was also critical of the tournament organisers' decision to allow fans into the final during the COVID-19 pandemic.

 In 2021, O'Sullivan claimed on a podcast interview that most snooker players had wasted their lives.
 He called snooker a "bad sport" that can cause "a lot of damage", suggesting that the antisocial nature of solitary practice in a darkened environment can stunt players' personal development.
 He stated that he would not support his own children if they chose to become snooker players, and said that if he could live his sporting career over again, he would pursue golf or Formula One instead.

 Other endeavours

-Broadcaster

-In 2015 and 2016, O'Sullivan co-hosted the Midweek Matchzone show with Chris Hood on Brentwood radio station Phoenix FM.